juanpablosg/webpros_assignment/README.md

     - The tomato slices
     - One slice of ham
     - One slice of cheese
-    - Another slice of ham
+    - The second slice of ham
+    - The second slice of cheese
     - The onion rings
     - One leaf of lettuce
 4. Place the remaining slice of bread on top.